4D32S5Y7Y3/deufwm/README.md

 Please don't use this

-These are just shell scripts I use for changing some stuff when I use a window manager instead of a desktop environment
+These are just shell scripts I ~~wrote~~ stole for changing some stuff when I use a window manager instead of a desktop environment